Metaculus Help: Spread the word

 If you like Metaculus, tell your friends!
 Share this question via Facebook, Twitter, or Reddit.

-When will AI out-perform humans on argument reasoning tasks?
+Date when AI outperforms humans on reasoning

 Recent natural language processing (NLP) models have succeeded in generating human-level text and translations.
 However questions remain regarding to what extent this success relies on understanding, as opposed to memorization of statistical patterns.